mr-Arturio/Incredible_Playgroup_Finder/README.md

 - Redirect user to playgroup cards section with data after pressing 'Show Today's Playgroups'
 -  useMemo to reduce useState calls
 - logic to show full date names in filter (in data they are short: Mon, Tue... etc.)
+- Baby scale available icon adde with logic and tooltip

 ### Future Development
 - more layout improvements